Hazel Ong'ayo Ayanga

 Hazel Ong'ayo Ayanga is a Kenyan theologian whose work focuses on the care and empowerment of orphans, vulnerable children and women affected by HIV/AIDS.
 She is an associate professor of Religious Studies at Moi University, Kenya and also researches spirituality in clinical settings, religion and social change in Africa and the centrality of ritual in human life.
 She has published over twenty peer-reviewed articles and coauthored several book chapters and edited volumes.

 Early life and education

 Hazel Ayanga was born on 10 January 1952 to John Ayanga and the late Rita Ayanga, at the village of Luanda, in Vihiga County, Kenya.
 She is a member of the Anglican Church of Kenya.

-Ayanga earned Bachelor's and Master's of Arts degrees from the University of Nairobi, Kenya and attained her Doctor of Philosophy degree in Religious Studies at Moi University.
+Ayanga earned Bachelor's and Master's of Arts degrees from the University of Nairobi, Kenya and attained her PhD in Religious Studies at Moi University.
 Her post-doctoral studies were at Yale University.
 Her areas of research are on the care and empowerment of orphans, vulnerable children and women affected by HIV and AIDS, spirituality in clinical settings, religion and social change in Africa and the centrality of ritual in human life.